sivann/runcached/README.md

 # RunCached

-Execute commands while caching their output for subsequent calls.
+Execute commands while caching (memoizing) their output for subsequent calls.
 Command output will be cached for <cacheperiod> seconds and "replayed" for any subsequent calls.
 Original exit status will also be emulated.